scenerystack/community/docs/reference/api/alpenglow/RenderLinearBlend.md

 # RenderLinearBlend

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/render-program/RenderLinearBlend.ts](https://github.com/phetsims/alpenglow/blob/main/js/render-program/RenderLinearBlend.ts) for the most up-to-date information.

 ## Overview

 RenderProgram for a linear blend (essentially a chunk of a linear gradient with only a linear transition between